PaulMakesStuff/Cubemaps-Equirectangular-DualFishEye/README.md

 #### Equirectangular from individual cube map files

 Prior to using this script you will need to install [Python Imaging Library - PIL](http://www.pythonware.com/products/pil/).
 Once installed, copy the createEquiFromSquareFiles.py file to your computer.
-Open up either terminal or command prompt and then run the following command replacing the file path with the file path containing the six cube map images on your computer:
+Open up either terminal, or command prompt and then run the following command replacing the file path with a path to the folder containing the six cube map images on your computer:

     python createEquiFromSquareFiles.py "/Users/paulreed/Dropbox/Virtual Reality/GitHub/"